Tinnitus - Ringing in the Ear

 What Should You Do If You Have Tinnitus?

-- Consult an audiologist to help evaluate tinnitus and develop your management program.
+- Consult one of our audiologists at Hart Hearing Centers in Rochester to help evaluate tinnitus and develop your management program.

 - Consult a physician, preferably an otolaryngologist (ear, nose and throat specialist), to determine if your tinnitus is related to a condition that requires or is amenable to medical or surgical treatment.